dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 5. In Gitapp, commit the changes and click Publish

 Github.com

 Go to settings, scroll down to GitHub Pages, under Source, select "Master Branch" and save.

 ### Domain Trouble
-If, for some reason, you have trouble registering your domain, add your PDF file to your local repository and update the `url` in `main.js` to point to your PDF.
-Then, in Gitapp, commit and sync your changes.
-Check the map and make sure your PDF loads when you click your marker!
+If, for some reason, you have trouble registering your domain, go back to https://nc.me/ and re-enter your domain.
+If you received and verified an email, you should be able to log in with your Namecheap account info.